mvdh7/PyCO2SYS/CONTRIBUTING.md

 ### Branches

-The *master* branch contains the most recent release, and nothing more.
-Please do not submit pull requests directly to *master*.
+The *main* branch contains the most recent release, and nothing more.
+Please do not submit pull requests directly to *main*.

 The *develop* branch is where the next version is being prepared.
 When you have something ready to add, please submit your pull request to *develop*.
 You may also wish to make your new fork from *develop* to be sure you are using the latest version.